sttng/sd2snes/verilog/sd2snes_st0011/README.md

                              11 of 16
 ```

-Five spare. `dac_buf` and `upd77c25_pgmrom` have both been removed (see
-below). `CACHE_BITS` cannot go below 12 without giving up the prewarm
-coverage the ST011 transfer loops depend on.

-Note this only fits because MSU-1 is absent (8 BRAM).
-It will not fold back
-into `sd2snes_dsp`.

 ## Call stack reduced to 8 entries

 `stack` was 16 entries with a 4-bit `regs_sp`.
 The uPD96050's call stack is
-8 deep; 16 was arbitrary on my part and cost a 16-entry x 14-bit mux on
+8 deep; 16 was arbitrary and cost a 16-entry x 14-bit mux on
 every read -- `pc_next` selects from it combinationally for RT, and
 `regs_sp<0>` was the endpoint of the worst-failing CLK21 path on the mk2
 XC3S400 (-9.855 ns against a 10.412 ns budget).